polterguy/phosphorusfive-dox/chapter-3.md

 ### Changing attributes and properties

 To change an attribute, you can use **[p5.web.widgets.property.set]**.
 To retrieve the value of an attribute, you can use **[p5.web.widgets.property.get]**.
 The naming of these Active Events, is a common convention in P5, where the collection type you wish to access is given as a major part of the event - While the operation you wish to perform is supplied as the latter parts of its name.
 Normally these Active Events have a namespace before their collection name, associating them with a particular parts of P5.
-Think of *"p5.web.widgets"* as the namespace, *"property"* as the collection type, and *"get"* and *"set"* as the operations you want to perform.
+Think of *"p5.web.widgets"* as the namespace, *"property"* as the collection type, and *"get"* or *"set"* as the operation you want to perform.

 Both of the above mentioned Active Events, takes one or more IDs, and reacts upon the specified widget(s) accordingly.
 Below is a piece of Hyperlambda that creates a widget, which once the mouse is hovered over it, changes a couple of attributes.
-When the mouse leaves the widget, it retreieves a couple of attributes, and shows a debug window.
+When the mouse leaves the widget, it retrieves a couple of attributes, and shows a debug window.

 ```
 create-widget:my_video